Kev-Garcia/KOTH-Loot/README.md

 Note: You have made some specific edits to the chernarusplus.json file:

-You have moved the Krasno Airfield KOTH event out of range of an expansion trader safe zone, potentially increasing the challenge and excitement of the event.
+I have moved the Krasno Airfield KOTH event out of range of an expansion trader safe zone.

-Additionally, you have added KOTH events at town centers in Elektrozavodsk and Chernogorsk, providing players with more diverse locations to engage in KOTH battles.
+Additionally, I have added KOTH events at town centers in Elektrozavodsk and Chernogorsk, providing players with more diverse locations to engage in KOTH battles.

-These customizations aim to enhance the overall gameplay experience and strategic options available to players on your server.

 ## Usage